• Skip to main content

 When you read a book to a child you are creating life long memories.
 You can choose picture books that teach concepts like math, that share the joy of nonsense language, or books that start conversations about hard topics.
 And then there are the times you want just the right book to offer comfort to your child, whether it is for bedtime reading or to help them get through tough times.

-This list of comforting picture books will warm your heart and feel like a big ol' hug for both you and your children.
+This list of comforting picture books will warm your heart and feel like a big ol' bear hug for both you and your children.
 You'll close the book feeling all warm and cozy inside, ready to snuggle up.
 And don't we all need that?

-Note: this post contains affiliate links that may earn commission.
+(Note: this post contains affiliate links that earn from qualifying purchases.)

 Comforting Picture Books

-taking time book cover showing girl on the beach with shell
+Taking Time book cover showing girl on the beach with shell

-by Jo Loring-Fisher
+Taking Time by Jo Loring-Fisher

-Find it: Bookshop | Amazon |Indiebound
+Find it: Amazon

 I adore this picture book-length poem inspired by the principles of mindfulness.
-Fisher depicts children around the world taking the time to enjoy seemingly small, but very comforting moments like feeling a cat's purr, wondering at the vastness of the night sky, gathering floating cherry blossoms and imagining the sounds of the sea.
+Fisher depicts children around the world taking the time to enjoy seemingly small, but very comforting moments such as feeling a cat's purr, wondering at the vastness of the night sky, gathering floating cherry blossoms and imagining the sounds of the sea.
 The book concludes with an illustration showing a gathering of all the children, each with a keepsake from their moment of mindfulness.
 Absolutely wonderful and encourages children to cherish moments of comfort.

-book cover for three squeezes showing dad hugging child
+book cover for Three Squeezes showing dad hugging child

-by Jason Pratt, illustrated by Chris Sheban
+Three Squeezes by Jason Pratt, illustrated by Chris Sheban

-Find it: Bookshop | Amazon |Indiebound
+Find it: Amazon

 This sweet picture book travels through the life of a father and son.
 The father begins a tradition of offering "three squeezes" to communicate comfort.
 Pratt writes the story in soft and lovely rhymes from the first squeezes to the last.

-the rabbit listened book cover with child hugging bunny
+The Rabbit Listened book cover with child hugging bunny

-The Rabbit Listened
+The Rabbit Listened by Cori Doerrfeld

-Find it: Bookshop | Amazon | Indiebound
+Find it: Bookshop | Amazon

 Taylor (depicted as gender neutral so any child can identify with Taylor) is building a block tower when a bird comes and knocks it over.
 Taylor is very upset and several animals come over to try and fix the situation.
 They go about it all wrong, however.
-They shout, vow revenge or try to dismiss Taylor's grief, not exactly comforting.
+They shout, vow revenge or try to dismiss Taylor's grief–not exactly comforting.
 The rabbit, however, listens and allows Taylor to experience an entire range of emotions over the loss of his tower.
 I absolutely adored this book and parents will learn a good lesson for themselves when reading it, too!

-by Sara O'Leary, illustrated by Kenard Pak
+Maud and Grand-Maud by Sara O'Leary, illustrated by Kenard Pak

-Find it: Bookshop | Amazon |Indiebound
+Find it: Amazon

 I have a soft spot for picture books about intergenerational relationships and this story invites us to enjoy the comforting nature of a special bond between a grandmother and her grandchild.
 Maud narrates the book and describes her weekly visits with Grand-Maud.
 They watch black and white movies, eat breakfast for dinner and Maud imagines a future where she has her own granddaughter.
 A book as warm and comforting as Maud's homemade flannel nightgown.

-by Christian Robinson
+You Matter by Christian Robinson

-Find it: Bookshop | Indiebound | Amazon
+Find it: Bookshop | Amazon

 Robinson's new book encourages children to value themselves and find comfort in their value.
 Plus, if kids value themselves, they are better set up to value others.
-Robinson's delightful illustrations depict kids from all walks of life and his simple but powerful text is accessible by all.
+Robinson's delightful illustrations depict kids from all walks of life, and his simple but powerful text is accessible by all.
 Truly a wonderful book that belongs in every home, library and classroom.
 Go ahead and watch Robinson read his book on YouTube here.

-together we grow book cover showing barn animals and wild animals together
+Together We Grow book cover showing barn animals and wild animals together.

-by Susan Vaught, illustrated by Kelly Murphy
+Together We Grow by Susan Vaught, illustrated by Kelly Murphy

-Find it: Bookshop | Amazon |Indiebound
+Find it: Bookshop | Amazon

 Vaught and Murphy's picture book reminds us that offering comfort to others is an important part of living in a community.
 During a storm, a fox family seeks shelter in a barn but the farm animals, fearful of their natural enemy, reject the pleas and turn the strangers away.
 However, a small duckling–perhaps the most vulnerable one of all–recognizes the needs of the fox family.
 Not only does the resolution offer comfort to both reader and fox, but it delivers the important message of inclusion and empathy for refugees.

-Plenty of Hugs
+Plenty of Hugs book cover

-by Fran Manushkin, illustrated by Kate Alizadeh
+Plenty of Hugs by Fran Manushkin, illustrated by Kate Alizadeh

-Find it: Bookshop | Amazon |Indiebound
+Find it: Bookshop | Amazon

 We all need plenty of hugs, am I right?
 Well, you will certainly get them while reading this wonderfully comforting picture book.
 Two women and a child experience joyful moments like riding bikes, going to the zoo, getting ready for bedtime, all the while giving and receiving "plenty of hugs."
 This is a great book for bedtime reading.

-In My Anaana’s Amautik book cover
+In My Anaana’s Amautik book cover with illustration of young child in fur blanket.

-by Nadia Sammurtok, illustrated by Lenny Lishchenko
+In My Anaana’s Amautik by Nadia Sammurtok, illustrated by Lenny Lishchenko

-Find it: Bookshop | Amazon |Indiebound
+Find it: Bookshop | Amazon

-by Ilima Loomis, illustrated by Kenard Pak
+'Ohana Means Family by Ilima Loomis, illustrated by Kenard Pak

-Find it: Bookshop | Amazon |Indiebound
+Find it: Bookshop | Amazon

-Like the Moon Loves the Sky
+Like the Moon Loves the Sky book cover showing mother hugging child

-by Hena Khan, illustrated by Saffa Khan
+Like the Moon Loves the Sky by Hena Khan, illustrated by Saffa Khan

-Find it: Bookshop | Amazon |Indiebound
+Find it: Bookshop | Amazon

 The family and language depicted in Khan's comforting picture book come from Muslim tradition but the feelings and values are completely universal.
 Each illustration of the family is accompanied by words of comfort, affirmation and unconditional love that begin, "Inshallah."
 Inshallah, you feel loved, like all children should.
 Inshallah, you seek knowledge, reflect and read.
 An endnote explains the use and meaning of Inshallah in a wider context.